jlleblanc/outandhumbled/_posts/2014-01-02-ticket-tracker.md

 tags : [prayer,programming,relationships]
 ---

-One recent evening, I was at home reflecting on this year.
+One recent evening, I was at home reflecting on the past year.
 While I knew I'd be in for a ride, it's proven to be more confusing and exhausting than I'd anticipated.
 There have been so many times where I've prayed, as though I were filing bug reports in the tracker of a software project, but never heard anything back.

 "God, I really need you to take a look at the tracker.
 I've filed several issues and haven't heard back on them."